Image

 Hire Your Grandview, MO Criminal Defense Attorney Now | Combs Waterkotte

-Choosing the right Grandview, MO lawyer can make the difference between your case ending favorably and you spending time behind bars.
+Selecting the right Grandview, MO lawyer can be the difference between your case having a positive outcome and you spending time in jail.
 Unlike other Grandview defense attorneys, our firm places absolute satisfaction at the heart of everything we do.
-When you choose Combs Waterkotte, you can be confident that you will receive 24/7 access to the Grandview criminal defense lawyer that is working on your case.
-No matter where you are, what time it is, or your present circumstances, you can discuss with us your case, the legal process, or any other topic.
+When you choose Combs Waterkotte, you can be sure that you will have round-the-clock access to the Grandview criminal defense lawyer working on your case.
+No matter the circumstances, the place, or the hour, you can discuss your case, the legal process, or any other topic.

-When you have been indicted on criminal charges in Grandview, from a simple moving violation for an improper lane change to serious felonies, make Combs Waterkotte your first call.
-Talk to us at (314) 900-HELP or contact us online to schedule a free consultation, but preceding that we ask you to take a look at what some of our previous clients have said about their experiences working with the driven Grandview, MO criminal defense attorneys at Combs Waterkotte.
+When you are facing criminal charges in Grandview, from a small traffic ticket for failing to properly signal to severe felonies, call Combs Waterkotte first.
+Call us at (314) 900-HELP or contact us online to schedule a free consultation, but before you call we invite you to take a look at what some of our previous clients have said about their experiences working with the driven Grandview, MO criminal defense attorneys at Combs Waterkotte.

 View Service Areas